Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-This programme has been quality assured by independent assessors to national standards and is delivered locally in Lincolnshire.
+The Police Constable Entry Programme (PCEP) is a two-year non-accredited training programme for our new recruits.
+This programme has been developed and quality-assured by the College of Policing and independent assessors to national standards and is delivered locally in Lincolnshire.

 Lincolnshire Police Headquarters